andreabonvini/Notes/Artificial_Intelligence/ArtificialIntelligence.md

 CSP constraints are represented by logical expressions involving the problem's variables.
 Such expressions may take a definite truth value when they are applied to an assignment.

-#### Backtracking
+### Methods

+<u>*Basic Solving Tecnhiques*</u>

+- **Backtracking**
   Choose variables with the specified method (in lexical graphical order if not specified), don't update domains

-#### Backtracking with forward checking
+- **Backtracking with forward checking**
   Choose variables with the specified method (in lexical graphical order if not specified), update domains

-#### Degree Heuristic
+<u>*Variable Selection Heuristics*</u>

+- **Degree Heuristic**
-Assign a value to the variable that is involved in the largest number of constraints on other unassigned variables
+  Choose the variable that is involved in the largest number of constraints on other unassigned variables

-#### Minimum Remaining Values (MRV)
+- **Minimum Remaining Values (MRV) **
   Choose the variable with the fewest possible values in the domain

-#### Least-constraining value heuristic:
+<u>*Value Selection Heuristics*</u>

+- **Least-constraining value heuristic**
-Choose a value that rules out the smallest number of values in variables connected to current variable by constraints
+  Choose the value of the selected variable that rules out the smallest number of values in variables connected to the current variable by constraints

-#### Arc Consistency
+### Arc Consistency

 1. build the constraint directed graph